 Extensive wind tunnel testing confirmed just how fast the new Émonda is compared to older models.
 That big gap between the 2018 model and the 2021 model?
 That’s a whole lot less drag you’ll have to battle.
-And the all-new bike is consistently faster whichever way the wind is blowing.
+And the all-new bike is consistently faster no matter which way the wind is blowing.

 How we made it happen

-We don’t shy away from a challenge – our goal was to create a bike that could scale Alpe d’Huez blazingly fast.
+We don’t shy away from a challenge—our goal was to create a bike that could scale Alpe d’Huez blazingly fast.
 If we could make Émonda the fastest bike up this legendary climb, it would be faster up anything.
-We just had to strike the perfect balance between weight and aerodynamics – not an easy task.
-It took over two years of research and development, state-of-the-art modelling software, and a brand-new carbon lay-up, but the all-new Émonda soars up the world’s most famous mountain.
+We just had to strike the perfect balance between weight and aerodynamics—not an easy task.
+It took over two years of research and development, state of the art modeling software, and a brand-new carbon layup, but the all-new Émonda soars up the world’s most famous mountain.

-We used HEEDS optimisation software as a starting point to help determine a range of possible tube shapes.
-To find the lightest yet fastest ones, we took thousands of variables into account and analysed thousands of design iterations for each and every tube.
+We used HEEDS optimization software as a starting point to help determine a range of possible tube shapes.
+To find the lightest yet fastest ones, we took thousands of variables into account and analyzed thousands of design iterations for each and every tube.
 In fact, every dot on this graph represents a different software-simulated frame.

-HEEDS helped us define the limit of optimal aero and weight combinations, known as a Pareto front – the curve the data points create on the left side of the chart.
-Our engineers analysed the options, decided which combinations to prototype for further testing, and began the long process of fine-tuning the balance between ideal frame shape and superior ride feel.
+HEEDS helped us define the limit of optimal aero and weight combinations, known as a Pareto front—the curve the data points create on the left side of the chart.
+Our engineers analyzed the options, decided which combinations to prototype for further testing, and began the long process of fine-tuning the balance between ideal frame shape and superior ride feel.

 Parts built for speed